Malicious Software and Your Business

 How does malicious software affect my business?

 Malicious software is a growing threat to small and medium businesses.
 It can affect almost any device – from your computer, phone, or tablet to larger systems, such as servers and databases.
-It is not limited to devices that are online either, malware can get into debit card readers, POS systems, ATMs, and other types of devices via a USB, infected cards, or even loaded on at the factory.
+It is not limited to devices that are online either, malware can get into debit card readers, a POS system, ATMs, and other types of devices via a USB, infected cards, or even loaded on at the factory.

 Malware causes damage to your device or software, which might mean your device will not operate the way it used to or might even shut down completely.
 Other types of malware, known as ransomware, lock or delete files, unless a ransom is paid.
 Malware can also lead to your personal or business information falling into the wrong hands.
 For businesses of any size, this could result in operational downtime, fines, loss of customers, or reputational damage.

-Types of malicious software / malware
+Types of malicious software businesses face

 Malware comes in all shapes and sizes – and each one has different prevention methods and infection treatments.
 We will explore the most common types of malware and how to recognize them.